ruby-concurrency/concurrent-ruby/README.md

 ### Edge Features

-These are available in the `concurrent-ruby-edge` companion gem, installed with `gem install concurrent-ruby-edge`.
+These are available in the `concurrent-ruby-edge` companion gem.

 These features are under active development and may change frequently.
 They are expected not to keep backward compatibility (there may also lack tests and documentation).
 Semantic versions will